Association for Human Rights in Central Asia: History

-The pressure of the Uzbek authorities
+Pressure by Uzbek authorities

 In response to the statement "To clear Uzbek cotton from stains of forced child labor!" signed by a group of civil society activists and well-known human rights defenders, and a public statement by Nadejda Atayeva, a human rights activist whose organization (AHRCA) was behind the campaign to boycott Uzbek cotton, in which she stated that the exploitation of child labor by Uzbek authorities in cotton picking must stop, Uzbek law enforcement agencies began to exert pressure on the participants of the action who resided in Uzbekistan and on relatives of political emigrants.
 The initiators of the action - political immigrants began to receive a message about threats of seizure of the property remaining in the country, their relatives were being detained for several hours and forced to provide contact information to relatives living abroad.
 Despite the continuous pressure from Uzbek authorities Atayeva on behalf of the Association continues to inform the international community regarding the situation surrounding cotton production in Uzbekistan.

 The next wave of activists fleeing the region began when political emigrants came to a rally on the occasion of the arrival of Islam Karimov in Brussels.
 The statement of the AHRCA "The Council of the European Union opens the door to dictators?" sparked a new wave of pressure on activists who supported the joint appeal "Free Europe opens its arms to bloody dictators?"

 After the release of the "Open Letter to the President of the Czech Republic, Miloš Zeman on the forthcoming visit of the President of Uzbekistan Islam Karimov", made by thirteen human rights organizations exerted external pressure to cancel Karimov's visit to Prague and received public support.
 Participants in the project "Art and Human Rights" of the Association for Human Rights in Central Asia in those days published a poster "Islam Karimov, not in Prague, but in The Hague", which was widely distributed in social networks and the media.
 On the pages of AHRCA in social networks there were comments of anonymous provocative nature.

 On September 3, 2016, Euronews broadcast an interview with the president of the Association for Human Rights in Central Asia, Nadejda Atayeva, who regretted that Islam Karimov managed to escape punishment for crimes that were committed under his leadership in Uzbekistan.
 In response, massive harassment began against her.
 Her home address was published on the Internet by provocateurs and she received hundreds of threats of reprisal on her addresses.
 She filed a complaint in this regard to the commissariat in the place of her residence.